SamuelSwartzberg/oboeru2/README.md

 ### Editing

 Edit cards in your code editor of choice.
-Editing large cards in Anki isn't fun, even with the code highlighting update, and it will sometimes chew up your edits if you're too hasty in closing the editor
+Editing large cards in Anki isn't fun, even with the code highlighting update, and it will sometimes chew up your edits if you're too hasty in closing the editor.

 ## Limitations